Makus-Moeller/BA_Metastases_project/README.md

-# Metastasis_project
+# Metastases project
 Metastases detection by using deep learning.
 A project in collaboration with Region H and the center of Clinically Applied Artificial Inteligence (CAII).
+This is sorurce code for the project and the folders are structured as the main steps in the project.